kuzzleio/kuzzle-device-manager/doc/2/concepts/metadatadetails/index.md

 <h3 id="dropdown-of-values" style="color: #e94e77">Dropdown of values <a href="#dropdown-of-values" class="heading-anchor-link">#</a></h3>

-In the Iot platform the dropdown feature allows to display a list of values to choose in a dropdown, it has to be defined in the the editorHint property of the asset/device metadata details.
+The dropdown feature allows to display a list of values to choose in a dropdown.

 Enum type: `OPTION_SELECTOR`

 <table>